 Decoded in menswear speak, that means what you require is something that is office-appropriate, but won’t look out of place at the bar.
 A preppy look straight out of the 1950s is the way to go.

 A simple cardigan the perfect piece of smart-casual wear for this very scenario.
 The V-shaped garment is a classic, understated choice, with all the substance and framing effect of a lightweight blazer but none of the structure.
 For authentic Ivy League style, choose a shawl collared design in collegiate red or blue, to be worn with a white Oxford shirt and the obligatory suede loafers or driving shoes.

 With the bright lights of the weekend in sight, a few after-work pints feels almost obligatory.
 To dress for this, look to the holy grail of workwear: the chore jacket.

-A modern, utilitarian alternative to other classic outerwear styles, the boxy shape will be offset by the slim cut of your trousers, and can be further bolstered by a judiciously-tucked in T-shirt.
+A modern, utilitarian alternative to other classic outerwear styles, the boxy shape will be offset by the slim cut of your trousers and can be further bolstered by a judiciously tucked-in T-shirt.
 Navy is the traditional choice, but you can also play with off-white or khaki to keep things tonal.

-Down below, retro running shoes are the obvious choice here – stick to low-top styles that show off a hint of colourful sock underneath.
+Down below, retro running shoes are the obvious choice here – stick to low-top styles that show off a hint of colorful sock underneath.
 If sneakers aren’t an option, try a pair of lace-up boots that just graze the ankle.